 Samuel McClendon is a Program Officer at TSET.
 He brings over 10 years of consulting experience in the implementation of evidence-based prevention and control strategies related to tobacco, alcohol and other drugs.
 Most recently, he was a Communities of Excellence program consultant with the Oklahoma State Department of Health.
 McClendon has also served as a Prevention Services Specialist with the Oklahoma Department of Mental Health and Substance Abuse Services (ODMHSAS) providing technical assistance and consulting services to local grantees under the Strategic Prevention Framework State Incentive Grants.
 McClendon has also served as a child protective services worker and a mentor for young adults in a community-based transitional living program.
 Samuel received his Bachelor of Arts in Psychology from Oklahoma Baptist University and a Master of Public Administration degree from the University of Central Oklahoma.

 Sr. Program Officer

 Sharon Neal is a Sr. Program Officer for TSET.
 She earned a bachelor’s degree in organizational administration – information processing from Oklahoma State University.
 She is a Certified Procurement Officer (CPO) for the State of Oklahoma.
 Neal also completed a training and development certificate program from the University of Oklahoma College of Continuing Education.
 Prior to joining the TSET, she worked in both the private and public sector in various IT-related positions.

-Tessa North is the Grants Manager for Data & Reporting.
+Tessa North is the Director of Grants Management.
 She previously worked as the Client Services Manager at the Oklahoma Center for the Advancement of Science and Technology for the past seven years.
 In her position there, she spearheaded the move from paper applications to full automation and was responsible for all grants management tasks, including external review, RFP development, applicant workshops, project management for OK Grants, data analysis and reporting and provision of grantee technical assistance.
 She has a Bachelor of Arts in Sociology/Criminology and a Master of Arts in Sociology, both from the University of Oklahoma.

 J. Lance Thomas